JonaGira11/JonaGira11/README.md

 Full-Stack Developer
 --------------------

-I started to learn to code two years ago in 2021 following online tutorials and boot camps.
-I am able to solve web development problems using modern solutions with technologies like React and Next.JS.
+I decided to code two years ago in 2021 following online tutorials and boot camps during the pandeic out of interest in learning a new skill.
+Years later I am able to solve web development problems using modern solutions with technologies like React and Next.JS.
 I love exploring new libraries and frameworks.
+I am ideally looking for a job front end focused but I have learnt to tackle problems Full Stack.
+I believe I can make an impact quickly.

 * 🌍  I'm based in London, UK
 * 🖥️  See my portfolio at [Jonathan-gm](http://jonathan-gm.com)